David S. Yu, MD, PhD

 (404) 778-3473 and (404) 616-3947

 Winship Cancer Institute and Loughlin Radiation Oncology Center at Grady

 David S. Yu, MD, PhD, is a board certified radiation oncologist in the Department of Radiation Oncology at Emory University School of Medicine in Atlanta, GA.
 Dr. Yu practices general radiation oncology and specializes in the treatment of head and neck cancer, breast cancer, and lung cancer.
 He treats patients at Winship Cancer Institute of Emory University and Loughlin Radiation Oncology Center at Grady.

 The goal of Dr. Yu's work is to translate insights gained from interactions with his patients and his research in the laboratory to innovative therapies to improve the quality of care for patients with cancer.
 He serves as Director of the Division of Cancer Biology in the Department of Radiation Oncology at Emory University School of Medicine.

 Dr. Yu received his MD from the University of Texas at Southwestern Medical School and PhD from the University of Cambridge prior to completing residency training in Radiation Oncology at Vanderbilt University Medical Center.
 He graduated with honors from Stanford University with a BS in Biology.

 Dr. Yu is a member of the ASTRO Radiation and Cancer Biology Committee Research Council, ASTRO Research Evaluation Committee Research Council, American Society of Clinical Oncology, American Association for Cancer Research, Radiation Research Society, and RSNA among others.
-He is also a member of the Winship Cancer Institute Cancer Genetics and Epigenetics Research Program, Emory Graduate Programs in Cancer Biology and Genetics and Molecular Biology, and the Emory MD/PhD Program.
+He is also a member of the Winship Cancer Institute Cell and Molecular Biology Research Program, Emory Graduate Programs in Cancer Biology and Genetics and Molecular Biology, and the Emory MD/PhD Program.

 Dr. Yu is actively engaged in both clinical and science research, including, understanding how cells respond to replication stress and how to utilize this knowledge for improvements in cancer diagnosis and treatment.